We've carefully listened to our visitors questions and have put together this handy list of FAQs in the section below.

 In addition to this we also have a number of gardens planted specifically for summer colour and interest.

-No, we're a seasonal garden that is open to the public between 14th March - 1st November 2020 (10am - 5.30pm).
+No, we're a seasonal garden that is open to the public between 18th March and 29th October (10am - 5.30pm).
 However, we do arrange special events for the public in the closed season, check our Events & Exhibitions page for the latest events.

 Yes.
 Groups of 15 or more can enjoy a discounted rate for both gardens admission and steam railway rides.
 Large groups must pre-book to receive this discounted rate.
 Check out our groups page for further information on group benefits.

 Visitors who purchase a Friends of Exbury annual membership can enjoy unlimited access to the gardens throughout our open season.
-For more infotmation visit our membership page.
+For more information visit our membership page.

 No, the use of drone or UAVs (unmanned aerial vehicles) is not permitted on or over Exbury Gardens or the Exbury Estate.